railsware/mailtrap-php/README.md

 ## Installation
 You can install the package via [composer](http://getcomposer.org/)

-The Mailtrap API Client is not hard coupled to Guzzle, React, Zend, Symfony HTTP or any other library that sends HTTP messages.
+The MailTrap API Client is not hard coupled to Guzzle, React, Zend, Symfony HTTP or any other library that sends HTTP messages.
 Instead, it uses the [PSR-18](https://www.php-fig.org/psr/psr-18/) client abstraction.

 This will give you the flexibility to choose what [HTTP client](https://docs.php-http.org/en/latest/clients.html) you want to use.